[Analysis] An inflation surge, but (some) economists warn on raising rates

 A faster-than-expected restart of the global economy has led to a lack of shipping container availability, bottlenecks at ports, backlogs in the supply of certain raw materials, and, crucially, higher gas prices in the EU.

-These are problems not solved efficiently with a general increase in interest rates, but should instead be solved by governments and targeted policies, van 't Klooster and Dorselaer argue.
+These are problems not solved efficiently with a general increase in interest rates, but should instead be solved by governments and targeted policies, van 't Klooster and Doorslaer argue.

 This could be done by taking an active hand in the management of supply chains, or in some cases, price controls - an idea recently reignited by the economist Isabella Weber.